On a stroll in the wild mountains in the western part of Norway, a huge, grey-haired bear of a man spoke up.

 If walking about in cities in broad daylight, the wildcats may be spared no longer.

-People who live mainly to compete for money, are are source of big problems - count on it.
+People who live mainly to compete for money, are sources of big problems - count on it.

 A giant has a need of giant hind legs.